Diesel (company): Advertising

 On October 11, 2008, Diesel celebrated the company's 30th anniversary hosting 17 parties around the world all broadcast live online spanning across 24 hours.
 Following the opening in Tokyo, the live stream continued to Beijing, Dubai, Athens, Helsinki, Amsterdam, Milan, Zurich, Munich, Paris, Stockholm, Copenhagen, Barcelona, Oslo, London, São Paulo, and finally ended in New York City, with Rosso's attendance.
 The event featured live performances by Daft Punk, Earth Wind and Fire, 2manydjs, Mark Ronson, New Young Pony Club, and a pregnant MIA who broke her retirement for the occasion.
 In addition, there were never seen before mash-ups with Chaka Khan feat.
 Franz Ferdinand and N.E.R.D. feat.
 Hot Chip.

 The event was advertised through the release of a video titled 'Diesel SFW XXX Party Video', which immediately went viral and spread rapidly across the Internet, mostly due to its ironic take on 1980s style pornography.
 By 2011, it had been viewed more than 20 million times online and classified as one of the most successful viral campaigns ever.
 Additionally, the anniversary event also featured the production of a limited edition pair of jeans, called 'The Dirty Thirty'.
 The denim, which were for sale for one day only (on the date of the birth of the brand) at the extremely discounted price of €30 and modeled by Daisy Lowe, caused 'hysteria' and lead consumers to form mile-long lines outside Diesel stores around the world.
 These jeans were sold out within just a few hours worldwide.

 Throughout the 2000s, Rosso and the Diesel Creative Team also continued working with a number of famous photographers and agencies, including Jean Pierre Khazem, Carl de Keyzer, Finlay McKay, Elaine Constantine, Mert Alas & Marcus Piggott, Louis Sebastian Pane, Johan Renck, and Terry Richardson, the latter for the celebrated "Global Warming Ready" campaign of 2007.
 In 2001, 2007, 2009, and 2010 Diesel was given Grand Prix awards at Cannes Lions International Advertising Festival.

 There is a Diesel Art Gallery in Tokyo.
 In 2009, the head of Diesel's US division, Steve Birkhold, left the company shortly after agreeing a deal to sell cut-priced jeans through Macy's.
+In 2015 Liam Hemsworth appeared in an ad for Only The Brave.
+Winnie Harlow also appeared in ads that year as well.